dupgit/sauvegarde/docs/infrastructure.md

 passed in place (no copy in memory).

 Between programs messages are passed throught HTTP protocol via JSON structured messages (jansson).
+Each transmitted block may be compressed (at user's will).
 All binary data are transformed into base64 encoded strings.

 msg_id field is used to identify message type.
 It is based on ENC_* macros defined in packing.h.
 ENC_META_DATA indicates that the JSON string contains